infonl/info-techradar/radar/2022-12-05/vitest.md

 We prefer to use <a href="https://vitest.dev/">Vitest</a> as <a href="typescript.html">TypeScript</a> unit test framework.

-We have considered <a href="https://jestjs.io/">Jest</a> as alternative but mainly due to the better performance we prefer Vitest.
+We have have been using other unit test frameworks like <a href="jest.html">Jest</a> and <a href="mocha.html">Mocha</a> in our projects as well but mainly due to the better performance we now prefer Vitest.
+Vitest is compatible with Jest and therefore this is not a huge change when switching from Jest.